overview

 Repository Documents / Preprints1

 • Ginter, S., Ingole, S., Fish, F. E., Marshall, C. D., & Crocker, D. E. (2015).
 Comparative Analysis of the Flexural Stiffness of Pinniped Vibrissae.
+PLoS ONE.

 open access badge